thoughtspot/thoughtspot.github.io/_appliance/gcp/about-gcp.md

 ## A little about GCP

 GCP is a secure cloud services platform offered by Google.
-Using ThoughtSpot on GCP allows you to easily add instances as your dataset grows.
+Using ThoughtSpot in GCP allows you to easily add instances as your dataset grows.
 You can do everything you’d normally want to do in a traditional data center with GCP.
 It features an on-demand delivery of IT resources and applications through the Internet.
 When you are connected to an instance, you can use it just